kamasheto/tester/README.md

 tester
 ======

-This is a nice projcet.
+This is a nice project.